t-kikuc/ecspresso/README.md

 ecspresso uses the [text/template standard package in Go](https://pkg.go.dev/text/template) to render template files, and parses as YAML/JSON/Jsonnet.
 By default, ecspresso provides the following as template functions.

+If you are using Jsonnet, consider using ecspresso's [Jsonnet functions](#jsonnet-functions) instead of ecspresso's template functions.

 ### `env`

 ```